cloudfoundry/docs-bosh/content/cli-v2.md

     Stemcell location may be local file system path or an HTTP/HTTPS URL.

-    `--fix` flag allows operator to replace previously uploaded stemcell with the same name and version to repair stemcells that might have been corrupted in the cloud.
+    `--fix` replace previously uploaded stemcell with the same name and version to repair stemcells that might have been corrupted in the cloud.

     ```shell
     bosh -e my-env us ~/Downloads/bosh-stemcell-3468.17-warden-boshlite-ubuntu-trusty-go_agent.tgz